Motion and Foreclosure Calendars are being conducted via Zoom.

 Cancellations: Counsel for the party who placed the matter on calendar shall file the notice of cancellation with the Clerk of the Court.
 If the case was set through courtMAP you must cancel the hearing through courtMAP as well.

 Making Calendar: In order to verify if your case made the Motion Calendar, please visit courtMAP to confirm date.
-In the event a hearing is properly noticed but for some reason does not make the calendar, the Court will hear the motion as scheduled.

 Discovery Disputes: Attorneys (and pro se litigants) must make every good faith attempt to confer with the person or party failing to meet discovery obligations in an effort to secure the information or material without court action.
 Sanctions may be imposed on those found in violation of this procedure.